A. W. Rabi Bernard

-A. W. Rabi Bernard is an Indian politician and was a member of the Parliament of India from Tamil Nadu.
+A. W. Rabi Bernard (born 1959) is an Indian politician and was a member of the Parliament of India from Tamil Nadu.
 He represents Anna Dravida Munnetra Kazhagam party.

 He has interviewed several international and national leaders and business tycoons and he was Professor, Visual Communication, Loyola College, Chennai.

 Education

 B.A.
 (Journalism and Mass Communication), M.A.
 (Communications) Educated at University of Santo Tomas, Philippines.